Primary

 The grip should be just inside shoulder width — going narrower than this shifts stress to the wrists without additional tricep benefit.
 If your wrists hurt, you have gone too narrow.

-Want Close Grip Floor Press in your program?
+See where Close Grip Floor Press fits in your weekly plan

 Lie on the floor with knees bent and feet flat.